MicrosoftDocs/memdocs/autopilot/pre-provision.md

 > [!NOTE]
 >
-> If the Microsoft Account Sign-In Assistant (wlidsvc) is disabled during the Technician Flow, the Microsoft Entra sign-in option may not show.
-Instead, users are asked to accept the EULA, and create a local account, which may not be the desired behavior.
+> If the Microsoft Account Sign-In Assistant (wlidsvc) is disabled during the Technician Flow, the Microsoft Entra sign-in option might not show.
+Instead, users are asked to accept the EULA, and create a local account, which might not be the desired behavior.

-## Related articles
+## Related content

 <!-- Intune 12378279 -->